 #3 Boost the Nutrition by Adding Wholesome Ingredients

 If you can’t recognize it or pronounce it, it’s not an ingredient worthy of your healthy Thanksgiving pie!
-Pass on artificial ingredients, sneaky sugars (beware of sweetened pumpkin fillings and milks), and added oils like canola or vegetable oil.
+Pass on artificial ingredients, sneaky sugars (beware of sweetened milks and ‘Pumpkin Pie’ fillings), and inflammatory oils like canola or vegetable oil.
 Instead, stick to whole foods that are minimally processed or refined.

 In doing so, you’ll help prevent a blood sugar surge and get an extra dose of nutrients (think: an added protein boost from almond flour vs. refined white flour, or fiber and minerals from dates vs. processed white sugar).
 Plus, reaching for more nutrient-dense foods will help you stay on track with your fitness goals!

 Imagine making it halfway through your healthy Thanksgiving pie recipe instructions only to discover you’re missing the necessary supplies to finish!
 Don’t let this be you (we’ve been there and done that).
 So, here are all the kitchen supplies you’ll need for your healthy Thanksgiving pie.
 Got them already?
 Great.